FarronF/limerick-council-meetings/meetings/2020/07/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 10th June 2020.md

 The Members also referred to the future development of Colbert Street, Abbeyfeale and the

-proposal for additional houses for the area.---
+proposal for additional houses for the area.
+---
 2

 SUPPLEMENTARY ITEM